 Mothers’ Milk Bank of North Texas (MMBNT) adheres to the strict guidelines set forth by HMBANA, as are published in Guidelines for the Establishment and Operation of a Donor Human Milk Bank.
 MMBNT is assessed for adherence to the guidelines by a member of the HMBANA board annually and has consistently been 100% compliant and exceeded these guidelines in several areas.

 About the HMBANA Guidelines

 Guidelines for the Establishment and Operation of a Donor Human Milk Bank were originally published in the 1980s and are reviewed and revised annually.
 These guidelines were written with input from the United States Food and Drug Administration and the Centers for Disease Control.
 Additionally, MMBNT complies with the United States Public Health, “Guidelines for the prevention of HIV through transplantation of human tissue and organs.”

 All donor human milk is pasteurized using the Holder Method, a process of heating milk to 62.5° C for 30 minutes in a shaking water bath.
 The processed milk is then rapidly cooled and frozen and stored at -20°C or colder.
 Milk is only dispensed once a post-pasteurization culture shows no growth.

 The pasteurization process kills bacteria, CMV and other viruses such as HIV while still preserving immunological properties unique to human milk.
 The macronutrients are unchanged by pasteurization.

 Safe Packaging and Shipping

 Donor human milk dispensed to hospitals is packaged in 100 mL bottles.
 These bottles are designed and tested specifically for the processing and distribution of donor human milk.
-It is made of a high density polyethylene (HDPE) that is Bisphenol A (BPA) and phthalate free.
+They are made of a high-density polyethylene (HDPE) that is Bisphenol A (BPA) and phthalate free.
 The material is stable and will not leach into the milk.
 It is safe to warm and freeze milk in this material.
 There is a tamper-evident break-away ring on the lid.
 Each bottle is labeled with the expiration date, the batch number and nutritional information specific to the milk contained in the bottle.
 Each bottle has barcoding that may be made compatible with hospital breastmilk inventory and feeding systems.